 Step 3: Stay on top of routine maintenance.
 Nothing bad can come from staying on top of your car’s routine maintenance, and you could even notice an improvement in gas mileage.

-Getting your oil changed, your oil filter replaced, and, in general, making sure all your car’s systems are running well all go a long way to keeping your car running efficiently.
+Getting your motor oil changed, your oil filter replaced, and, in general, making sure all your car’s engine and other systems are running well all go a long way to keeping your car running efficiently.
 Good maintenance translates into an effective use of gas.
+You can check your owner’s manual or get in touch with your car manufacturers to learn more about a proper maintenance schedule for your vehicle.

-Step 4: Remove any external mounts.
-Simple physics dictates that the more air resistance there is, the more energy is needed to travel at a certain speed.
+Step 4: Remove any external mounts or unnecessary heavy objects Simple physics dictates that the more air resistance there is, the more energy is needed to travel at a certain speed.
+Similarly, anything that is making your car very heavy is also making it less fuel efficient.

 So, if you have roof racks and a giant clamshell mounted on top of your car, chances are this is affecting your gas mileage.
 Your car is having to expend more fuel to get where it is going than someone else who does not have a giant roof mount.